Can you get academic support throughout your entire schooling?

 Regardless of the career you want, you should be able to find a tutor to help you get the results you need.

 Of course, tutorials shouldn’t be the only studying you do.
-They’re supposed to be used alongside your regular studies.
+Although there is a school of thought on educational support being an acceptable alternative to formal schooling, they're supposed to be used alongside your regular studies.
 Higher education can be particularly demanding.

 You’ll have to study a lot in order to get a degree or a master’s.
 Don’t hesitate to get in touch with an experienced academic support tutor to help you out during your studies.
 It doesn't matter whether you're an undergraduate or postgraduate, the best tutors should be able to help with planning that tricky essay or exam or test prep.